AnuKoushiya2004/Email_Spam_Classifier/README.md

 # Email_Spam_Classifier
-📧 Email Spam Classifier
+📧 Email Spam Classifier & Analysis System

-A Machine Learning–based Email Spam Classification project that detects whether an email is Spam or Ham (Not Spam) using Natural Language Processing (NLP) techniques and multiple ML models.
+A Machine Learning–based application that classifies emails/messages as Spam or Ham (Not Spam) using Natural Language Processing (NLP) techniques and visualizes results using evaluation metrics.

+I. Overview

+The Email Spam Classifier is designed to automatically detect unwanted spam emails by analyzing the content of messages.
+The system preprocesses text data, extracts features using TF-IDF, and applies multiple machine learning models to achieve accurate classification.

+This project demonstrates the complete ML workflow from data preprocessing to model evaluation and prediction.

-🚀 Project Overview
+II.
+Project Modules

-This project uses TF-IDF vectorization to convert email text into numerical features and applies different machine learning algorithms to classify emails:
+This project is divided into 6 major modules:

+Data Loading Module

+Loads the spam dataset from CSV

+Selects and renames required columns

+Data Preprocessing Module

+Label encoding (Spam / Ham)

+Text cleaning and preparation

+Feature Extraction Module

+TF-IDF Vectorization

+Stop-word removal and feature limiting

+Model Training Module

 Naive Bayes